 All the technical skills in the world will only get you so far.
 Once your business IT partner understands your business, they understand what solutions you require to increase your business performance.

 By clear communication, we mean a few things.
 The right business IT partner should be able to explain problems and solutions to you without resorting to technical jargon.
 Being able to present information to you without the relevant background is an invaluable skill in an IT service provider.
 First and foremost, it tells you that they themselves have a comprehensive understanding of the topic.
-Secondly, that they respect your ability to learn and aren’t attempting to pull the wool over your eyes.
+Secondly, it indicates that they also respect your ability to learn and aren’t attempting to pull the wool over your eyes.

 Clear communication is also transparent communication.
 Your business IT partner should be able to clearly outline their service process to you.
 How will they approach your cyber security?
 How will they create solutions to your IT problems?
 And most importantly, what sort of communication do they provide in terms of progress updates for ongoing projects and resolutions?